 < Back to list of posts

-Building a Paste App: From Web to Phone
+Building a Paste App

-The Concept
+The concept

 flow A sketch of the application flow